 Here’s a brief look at my investment journey

 Choosing a broker

-Well this was pretty easy given New Zealand has only one with a direct integration to Sharesight: ANZ Securities.
+Well this was pretty easy given Sharesight currently has only one direct integration with an New Zealand broker: Direct Broking.

-Once I set-up a trading account I used the Sharesight Connect feature to connect my trading account via the ANZ securities website to my (almost) empty portfolio in Sharesight.
+Once I set-up a trading account I used the Sharesight Connect feature to connect my trading account via the Direct Broking website to my (almost) empty portfolio in Sharesight.

 Making my initial purchase

 Dad (who was as excited as me that I was now investing) and I spent a lot of time on the Share Checker.
 Trying to stick with the safe bets, we ran all top 50 NZX listed instruments through the Share Checker going back 10 years and ranked by total return for that period.
 I made a bunch of purchases based on the results of that analysis as well as relying on the news feed and other data provided through the Share Checker.

 Although I was starting small, I was keen to diversify pretty quickly so I used the Diversity Report a few times to see how my spread was looking.
 I still don’t have enough slices in the pie to be entirely comfortable, but at least I’ve spread out into a few different industries.

 Even with my rather small portfolio I’m finding that enough dividends are coming through that I need to track them accurately.
 I’ve found this to be completely hassle-free using both the Taxable Income Report and individual holding detail page page.
 I’ve also just signed up to my first Dividend Reinvestment Plan (DRP) and have started to use Sharesight’s DRP tracking features to track those re-investments.
 As a new investor making fairly small purchases, DRPs seem like a great way for me to accumulate additional investments without any brokerage.